-The survey focused on the level of choice disabled people have in deciding where and with whom they live, the prevalence of institutionalisation of disabled adults and children, the existence and quality of deinstitutionalisation strategies, availability of PA, and the level of access to mainstream services.
+The survey focused on the level of choice disabled people have in deciding where and with whom they live, the prevalence of institutionalisation of children. the existence disabled adults and and quality of deinstitutionalisation strategies, availability of PA, and the level of access to mainstream services.
 An additional question was added to find out whether funds provided by the European Union were being used to support institutions or other segregated services.
-The reason for this question is the prohibition of investing in institutions under the General
+The reason for this question is the prohibition of investing in institutions under the General Comment 54, and the fact it is an area that ENIL works on.
+Most of the questions were multiple choice, with space to provide additional information or comments.